jxzhanggg/nonparaSeq2seqVC_code/README.md

 ### Customize data reader

+Write a snippet of code to walk through the dataset for generating list file for train, valid and test set.

-You will need to modify the data reader to read your training data.
+Then you will need to modify the data reader to read your training data.
 The following are scripts you will need to modify.

 For pre-training: